-MEASUREMENTS Frequency counts from both qualitative data and pedestrian and bicycle counter units UNIT OF MEASUREMENT Number of users and trips (estimated based on pedestrian and bicycle counter units) CALIBRATION / VERIFICATION Measurement data stored via bicycle counter units.
+Frequency counts from both qualitative data and pedestrian and bicycle counter units

+Number of users and trips (estimated based on pedestrian and bicycle counter units)

+Measurement data stored via bicycle counter units.
 Qualitative attributes of this data will be validated via site observation, surveys and related academic studies (i.e. Cubukcu et al., 2015).
 It can also be compared with bicycle survey data conducted within the frame of recently completed İzmir Transportation Master Plan 2030.

-STUDY SITES In İzmir, study sites will be in and around the areas of the NBS interventions designed to enhance walking and cycling.
-This area covers 'new green corridor' connecting sub-demo areas (B to C).
+In İzmir, urban routes suitable for walking and cycling is surrounded around the Izmir Bay, particularly in coastal zones.
+Study sites will be in and around the areas of the NBS interventions designed to enhance walking and cycling.
+This area covers 'new green corridor' connecting subdemo areas (B to C).

 For qualitative features of walking and cycling experience random intervention locations will be selected in new green.
 An alternative location around intervention sites will also be selected as control study site where NBS interventions are not proposed.

-DATA PROCESSING KPI data are acquired by basic statistics in standard software by Excel or SPSS and GIS processing.
+KPI data are acquired by basic statistics in standard software by Excel or SPSS and GIS processing.
 Data collected via pedestrian and bicycle counter units has been sent to İzmir Transportation Centre called 'İZUM'.
-For location sensitive data processing İzmir Metropolitan Municipality currently uses ARCGIS that can be converted to open software platforms like QGIS in order to enhance its usability.

 Data derived from pedestrian and bicycle counter units can be combined with İzmir public bike rental system called BISIM.

-RESULTS Results can be displayed throughout maps and/or tables.
+Results can be displayed throughout maps and/or tables.
 Additionally, pedestrian zones can be displayed by using İzmir city dashboard operated by IZUM (Figure 9.2).